-The scope of facilities that will be installed by SCE and the IC for physical interconnection of the Generating Facility, to provide for the requested 25 net MW output at the POI taking into account the requested Deliverability, and in support of ACDS resulting from this study are detailed in Attachment 1 to this Appendix A report.
-Figure A.1 illustrates the Generating Facility and Figure A.2 illustrates the location of the Generating Facility.
-Additional Generating Facility information is provided in Table A.2.
+The scope of facilities that will be installed by SCE and the IC for physical interconnection of the Generating Facility, to provide for the requested output at the POI taking into account the requested Deliverability, and in support of ACDS resulting from this study are detailed in Attachment 1 to this Appendix A report.
+The proposed plan for interconnecting the Generating Facility is illustrated in Figure A.1. and Figure A.2 illustrates the proposed location of the Generating Facility.
+Additional information is provided in Table A.2